We follow the National Primary Curriculum in a way that best suits our Seven Hills children.

 Year 4 children attend Morley Leisure Centre weekly (excluding the first and last week of each term).
 The expectation is for all children to be able to swim 25 metres.

-As part of our Outdoor Education programme we offer our Year 6 children the opportunity to have a residential visit to an Outdoor Education Centre.
+As part of our Outdoor Education program we offer our Year 6 children the opportunity to have a residential visit to an Outdoor Education Centre.
 In accordance with our charging policy the children are required to pay some of the cost of the visit which is kept to a minimum amount.